How to get the current working directory in Python

 Parent directory: /Users/username

-- For instance, you can directly get the parent directory with the
+- Directly access path components, like getting the parent directory with the

 Manipulating the working directory path with os.path